Philadelphia Reckless Driving Accident Lawyer

 • Funeral costs in the case of wrongful death

-To get compensation for those losses, your lawyer will need to prove that you were less than 50 percent responsible for the collision.
-Under Pennsylvania's modified comparative negligence law, if you are more than 50 percent at fault for an accident, you cannot recover compensation.
+To obtain compensation for those losses, we will need to prove that you were less than 50% at fault for the collision.
+Under 42 Pa C.S.A. § 7102, Pennsylvania’s modified comparative negligence law, you cannot recover compensation if you are more than 50% at fault for an accident.

 As plaintiff lawyers who exclusively handle personal injury claims, we have our thumb on the ever-changing laws surrounding motor vehicle accidents.
 Our attorneys will work diligently to recover compensation for: